taufik-nurrohman/markdown/.dev/README.md

     assume that people who are already familiar with CommonMark rules would expect me to treat the attribute syntax the same way CommonMark treats the link parts syntax.

- 1. It’s easier to determine the priority when this construct occurs:
+ 1. It is easier to determine the priority when this construct occurs:

     ~~~ md
     # asdf asdf asdf [asdf](asdf) {#asdf}